triadic-cosmos/triadic-cosmos/README.md

 It transforms Dual Time from a theoretical insight into a **cross‑scale empirical reality**, completing the physics‑to‑biology‑to‑AI arc of the ecosystem.

+### 🕒 Fun Fact: Why Clocks Fool Us

+All clocks — mechanical, atomic, biological, radiometric — measure **material time**, not universal time.
+They track how fast matter changes inside a closure, not how fast the universe evolves.

+Electromagnetic time (t_EM) is carried by photons and gravity and is perfectly universal.
+Material time (t_material) is closure‑dependent, entropy‑driven, and different in every domain.

+This means every clock you've ever used was only telling you **how fast your local closure is aging**,
+not how fast time itself flows in the universe.

+Nature hid dual time in plain sight.

 ---

 ## 🔍 Purpose of This Repository